|

 According to family tradition, the family of Henry Palmer lived first in England, but moved to Amsterdam, Holland, where they owned and operated calico mills.
 Also this tradition states that Henry Palmer had his own trading ship, and traded in the Orient.
 (He did have a set of "export china" with the initials "HAP".)
 He moved to the United States before he was married in 1809.

-Ann Elizabeth Jaques was born (possibly in Holland) about 1793 and died in 1889, aged 96.
+Ann Elizabeth Jaques was born in Holland about 1793 and died in 1889, aged 96.
 She is buried at East Moriches Cemetery, Long Island.
-Henry Palmer, and his family, was living at 31 De ster Street, New York City, at the time of his death on December 10, 1842.
+Henry Palmer, and his family, was living at 31 De ster Street, New York City, at the time of his death on 10 December 1842.
 He was buried in a vault in Sullivan St. In 1861 his body was removed to The York Bay Cemetery (Methodist Protestant Cemetery).

 According to Alfred Palmer, Jr., Ann Elizabeth forgot how to speak English, in her old age, and reverted to her native tongue.